USS Baltimore (C-3): World War I

 On 28 September, Baltimore sailed from Scapa Flow, Orkney Islands back to the U.S. She carried out mining experiments in the vicinity of the Virgin Islands until the end of the year.

 Inter-war period

 In September 1919, she joined the Pacific Fleet, received the designation CM-1 (cruiser minelayer), and remained on the West Coast until January 1921.
 She then proceeded to Pearl Harbor, where she was subsequently placed out of commission on 15 September 1922.

-She then served as a receiving ship at Pearl Harbor, and was present during the Japanese attack there on 7 December 1941.
+She then served as a receiving ship at Pearl Harbor until she was stricken on 14 October 1937.
+Her hulk remained at Pearl Harbor and was present during the Japanese attack there on 7 December 1941.

+Fate

 She was sold for scrapping on 16 February 1942, but she was eventually towed out to sea and scuttled by Seabee demolition men on 22 September 1944.
 In August 2017, the wreck was discovered by Hawaii Undersea Research Laboratory (HURL) off the south shore of Oahu.
-In September 2017, the Baltimore was revisited by the Okeanos Explorer and surveyed in detail for photogrammetry.
+In September 2017, Baltimore was revisited by the Okeanos Explorer and surveyed in detail for photogrammetry.